All-Star events kick off as Delta variant accounts for 70% of new Colorado COVID-19 cases

 Meanwhile, the Colorado Department of Public Health and Environment said Wednesday that the Delta variant accounts for more than 70% of new COVID infections in the state.

-During a Colorado Comeback Cash press conference Wednesday, the FOX31 Problem Solvers pressed Polis on what’s being done to slow the spread of the Delta variant ahead of the big game.
+During a Wednesday press conference to announce winners for the state’s vaccine lottery, the FOX31 Problem Solvers pressed Polis on what’s being done to slow the spread of the Delta variant ahead of the big game.
 The governor expressed optimism when highlighting activities will be outdoors, saying it creates a low-risk atmosphere for viral spread.

-Polis noted that Mesa County, in Western Colorado, is a national epicenter for the variant.
+Polis noted that Mesa County, on the central-western Colorado border, is a national epicenter for the variant.
+Health officials there told KREX they believe the spread is because of large unvaccinated gatherings.

 “Unfortunately, it’s one of the areas with the lowest vaccination rate in our state,” Polis said of Mesa County.